sagemath/trac_to_gh/Issue 4120.md

 # Issue 4120: New code for binary quadratic forms

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4120

 Original creator: justin